peytondmurray/pdmurray.dev/content/posts/fixing-matplotlibs-scientific-notation/index.md

 categories: coding
 ---

-import { Center } from '@chakra-ui/react'
-import { ReactComponent as Bad } from './bad-exponent-example.svg'
-import { ReactComponent as Good } from './better-exponent-example.svg'

 I use matplotlib all the time, but one of the most common problems I run into is when my axes are plotted on a scale that uses scientific notation.
 This is especially annoying when you're trying to make two plots stacked on top of each other which share an x-axis.
 Here's a simple example of the